hector-rodri/DevPython/README.md

 # DevPython 🐍
-My first steps in Python where we advance with learning the language
+My first steps in Python where I advance with learning the language

 ![snake](./images/snake_py2.png)